GMOD/Apollo/README.md

 Apollo
 ======

-Genome annotation editor, with a Java servlet backend and a Javascript client that runs in a web browser as a JBrowse plugin
+Genome annotation editor, with a Java web application / database backend and a Javascript client that runs in a web browser as a JBrowse plugin

 For general information on WebApollo, go to: http://genomearchitect.org/